 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership.
 This is considered depending on the substance of the transaction rather than the form of any contract.
-The Associations currently has no Finance Leases.
+The Group currently have no Finance Leases.

 A lease is classified as an operating lease if it does not transfer substantially all the risks and rewards incidental ownership.
-Rentals payable under are operating leases charged expenditure on a straight-line basis over the lease term.
+Rentals payable under operating leases are charged to expenditure on a straight-line basis over the lease term.